 git push origin <branch-name>

-Once your branch is on github, you can discuss it on the cakephp-core mailing list or submit a pull request on github.
+Once your branch is on GitHub, you can submit a pull request on GitHub.

 When making pull requests you should make sure you select the correct base branch, as you cannot edit it once the pull request is created.